nylander/NORM-file-format/README.md

 ## File format `.norm`

 1. Open your data in any program (most often MS Excel),
-2. Take a screenshot,
+2. take a screenshot,
-3. Paste the screenshot in a MS Word document.
+3. paste the screenshot in a MS Word document,
-4. Change the file suffix to `.norm`
+4. Change the file suffix to `.norm`.

 ## The script

-The current version attempts to open an infile with the user's preferred application (according to file type), and then proceeds with steps 2--4 above.
-Furthermore, the screenshot is taken of the opened application (and not the whole desktop).
+The current [script](src/tonorm) attempts to open an infile with the user's preferred application (according to file type), and then proceeds with steps 2-4 above.
+Furthermore, the screenshot is taken of the opened application and not the whole desktop.

 ## Installation